 It’s easier for babies to get stuck on purees for too long

 So traditionally, babies who are puree fed may not get introduced to real finger foods until 9, 10, 11, or even 12 months of age (and no…puffs and rice crackers don’t count as finger foods).
 What can happen is your baby can get “stuck” on purees, meaning, they get so used to them and haven’t developed their oral motor skills enough in earlier months with different textures, that they refuse more advanced finger foods later on.
 Giving babies time to explore new and more challenging textures is very important in oral motor skill development, like tongue movement, and it helps in decreasing picky eating.
 This is why purees should only be used for a short time, and why I encourage you to move them on to different foods by no later than 9 months!
-You can read more about the reasons why I recommend starting textured finger foods early on in a guest blog post I did here.
+You can read more about the reasons why I recommend starting textured finger foods early on in a blog post I did here.

 It can be more time consuming

 When you have to make a separate meal for your baby from the rest of the family, that’s time spent.
 Freezing food and waiting for it to thaw out, that’s more time spent.
 And then when you have to sit and feed your baby, wait until they’re done, and then sit and feed yourself, that’s even more time spent.
 Plus, less opportunity for family meals, and more eating at separate times.